Why does chemo make you sick?

 How to minimise chemotherapy side effects

 During your cancer treatment, there are some medicines that your doctor will prescribe that will help you prevent certain side effects before they occur.
-The concept of preventing and treating side effects is known as palliative or supportive care and is an
+The concept of preventing and treating side effects is known as palliative or supportive care and is an important part of your cancer treatment.

 As well as the use of medicines, there are also simple techniques you can use to reduce side effects.
 These include deep breathing and drinking peppermint tea to reduce nausea or sucking on ice cubes for mouth sores.
 Check out our Tips & Tricks page to learn more.

-What are the long-term side effects of chemotherapy
+What are the long-term side effects of chemotherapy?

 Long-term effects of chemotherapy on the body